Lukas-Opatril/Password-generator/README.md

-# Unique-password-generator
+# Password-generator
 ## What it does?
-The program creates all possible variations of passwords in a given length and then writes them in the 'list.txt' file.
+The program creates all possible variations of passwords in a given length and then writes them in the 'list.txt' file or you can generate one random password in given length.
 ## How to run?
 1. [Install Rust](https://www.rust-lang.org/tools/install)
 2. In the project folder run `cargo build --release`